 Diarrheal diseases are expected to temporarily incapacitate a very high percentage of personnel (potentially over 50% per month) within days if local food, water, or ice is consumed.
 Mitigation strategies in place include consumption of approved food, water, and ice; hand washing; and applied food/water safety mechanisms.
 Field conditions (including lack of hand washing and primitive sanitation) may facilitate person-to-person spread and epidemics.
-Typically diarrheal diseases are a mild disease treated in an outpatient setting with recovery and return to duty in less than 72 hours with appropriate therapy.
+Typically diarrheal diseases are a mild disease treated in an outpatient setting with recovery and return to duty in less than 72 hours with

+Page 12 of 24 Reviewed by USCENTCOM CCSG (25 May 2022) Final Approval Date (15 August 2022) appropriate therapy.
 A small proportion of infections may require greater than 72 hours limited duty, or hospitalization.